Adversarial Multiple Access Channels with Individual Injection Rates: Technical Preliminaries

 \Paragraph{Multiple access channels.}

+A node receives a feedback from the channel in each round.
 A message successfully received by a node is \emph{heard} by the node.
 A broadcast system is a \emph{multiple-access channel} when a message is heard by a node if and only if it is the only message transmitted in this round by any node in the network.
 This implies that at most one message per round can be heard, so that the throughput rate of a multiple access channel is at most~$1$.
-We consider the following three cases determined by the multiplicity of transmissions in a round in order to introduce additional terminology. \begin{description} \item[\rm There are no transmissions in a round:] nodes receive \emph{silence} from the channel as feedback.
+We consider the following three cases determined by the multiplicity of transmissions in a round in order to introduce additional terminology. \begin{quote} \begin{description} \item[\rm There are no transmissions in a round:] nodes receive \emph{silence} from the channel as feedback.
 Such a round is called \emph{silent}.

 \item[\rm There is one transmission in a round:] the message is heard by all the nodes in the same round.